-Upfront professional fee for service Either a percentage of your Application A Amount or a fixed amount
+Upfront professional fee for service

+Either a percentage of your Application Amount or a fixed amount

-1% 2% 3% or \$
+1% 2% 3% or \$ -- ---- ---- ---- ---- ----

+Ongoing professional fee for service

-tributions up to a maximum of 1% per annum (excluding on of any upfront professional fee for service:
+Either a percentage or fixed amount from your distributions up to a maximum of 1% per annum (excluding GST) of your net Application Amount after deduction of any upfront professional fee for service:

-% or \$

-service w vice will commence from the following financial year e.g vill apply to your whole investment if you are adding to an nless requested otherwise.
+I request that the on going professional fee for service will commence from the following financial year e.g. FY19 (July 2018 to June 2019).
+This fee for service will apply to your whole investment if you are adding to an investment and will continue each financial year unless requested otherwise.

 Financial Year (e.g FY 19):

-Signature 1 Signature 2
+Signatu ire 1 Sig

-Name Name
+Name Na

-Date Date
+Date Dat

-8 Common Reporting Stand dards ((CRS) declaration (mandatory)
+Common Reporting Standards (CRS) declaration (mandatory)

-This section is mandatory for all Investor superannuation fund. ors, EXCE PT those investing via an SMSF or other regulated
+This section is mandatory for all Investors, EXCEPT those investing via an SMSF or other regulated superannuation fund.

-Any person, company or trust that: is an individual or joint investor, compa is a trustee, beneficiary or settlor of an MUST complete this section. - t; or exercises control over an Applicant company; or t trust,
+Any person, company or trust that:

+is an individual or joint investor, company or trust; or exercises control over an Applicant company; or

+• is a trustee, beneficiary or settlor of an Applicant trust, MUST complete this section.

-Are you a resident for tax purposes of a any count ry other than Australia?
+Are you a resident for tax purposes of any country other than Australia?

 No, go to section 9

-·

-For any other Applicants, we will contact you for further CRS verification.

-Taxpayer identification number (Issued by the relevant tax authority)